MathandCSNerd/MACSN_Call_Blocker/README.md

 # Blocking Rules
-If the blocking is currently disabled (by the menu option), it will be allowed.
+If blocking is currently disabled (by the menu option), it will be allowed.

 If the number is not on the blocklist, it will be allowed.